google/adh-deployment-manager/README.md

 2. Generate OAuth 2.0 Client ID and download credentials:
     * go to *API & Services - Credentials*, click *+ CREATE CREDENTIALS*
     and select *OAuth client ID*
-    * Select *Web application* as application type, specify any application name and click *CREATE* button.
+    * Select *Desktop App* as application type, specify any application name and click *CREATE* button.
     * Click the download icon next to the credentials that you just created.
 3. Generate API Key (Developer Key for ADH)